nekonaute/roborobo4/README.md

 # Roborobo.4

 **Roborobo** is a fast and simple 2D mobile robot simulator loosely based on low-cost mobile robots such as khepera or epuck models.
-It is targeted for fast single and multi-robots simulation for evolutionary robotics and machine learning in multi-agent systems, collective and swarm robotics .
+It is targeted for fast single and multi-robots simulation for evolutionary robotics and machine learning in multi-agent systems, collective and swarm robotics.

 **Roborobo** combines speed of development _and_ speed of execution.
 Roborobo can be programmed with python 3.x, with all the core functions written in C++ for super fast execution.